-

 - Owes taxes on personal property that will be removed on the next assessment roll

-- No earlier than February 2 and no later than April 1, 2021, the municipality may file Form PC-200 and inform its taxing jurisdictions
+- No earlier than February 2 and no later than April 1, 2024, the municipality may send Form PC-200 to its taxing jurisdictions

 Note: